emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

-# Access EMQX Cluster by Kubernetes Service
+# Access EMQX Cluster by LoadBalancer

 ## Task Target

-How to access EMQX cluster by Kubernetes Service. <!--I do not quite understand what is page is about-->
+How to access EMQX cluster by LoadBalancer. <!--I do not quite understand what is page is about-->

 ## Configure EMQX Cluster